 The Aruban government licenses online gambling sites but licensing standards here are known for being overly lenient.
 Therefore, I find it safest to stick with Aruban betting sites in that are licensed by more demanding bodies such as the UK Gaming Commission or the Isle of Man.

 Both of those gambling regulatory agencies require a greater deal of transparency and have better means for enforcing the law than an Aruba gambling license does.

-Papiamento: No betting sites currently offer their services in Papiamento.
+Papiamento: We don’t know of any Aruba sports betting sites that currently offer their services in Papiamento.
 The only time you’ll ever see or hear Papiamento in a casino setting is in an actual brick-and-mortar casino in Aruba.

 English and Dutch: Almost all major international online betting sites support English while Dutch is less common.
 If you can get by with basic English, that will give you access to the greatest variety of high-quality sites.

 Aruba’s gambling laws allow for both brick-and-mortar casinos and online betting sites.
 Land-based casinos must be attached to a hotel and anyone seeking a gambling license must already have a hotel license.

 Applicants must also submit documentation to describe the business model, business organization information, a list of employees, game rules and more.